-The 56-cm-high (22 in) model of King Kong used in the film sold at auction in 2009 for about $203,000 (US).
+The 22 inch (56 centimeter) high model of King Kong, used in the film, sold at auction in 2009 for about 203 thousand dollars.
 It was originally covered in cotton, rubber, liquid latex, and rabbit fur, but most of the covering has decomposed over the decades.
-A similarly constructed model of a triceratops is owned by Peter Jackson, which he used in his own recreation of the lost spider-pit sequence.
+A similarly constructed model of a triceratops is owned by Peter Jackson, which he used in his own re-creation of the lost spider-pit sequence.

 As a child, Merian C. Cooper lived close to an elevated train which kept him awake at night when it clattered across the tracks.
 This was the inspiration for the scene where Kong destroys an elevated train.

 There was more than one model of Kong used in the film.
-There are considerable differences between the Kong on the island and the Kong in New York.
+There are considerable differences between the Kong on the island, and the Kong in New York City.
 For instance, the Skull Island Kong has a longer face, which the filmmakers thought made the ape look "too human".

-Producer/director Merian C. Cooper had originally planned for Kong to be exhibited in Yankee Stadium, but later decided on a mid-town theatre.
-Special-effects chief Willis H. O'Brien drew a sketch of Kong breaking loose in the Stadium.
+Merian C. Cooper had originally planned for Kong to be exhibited in Yankee Stadium, but later decided on a mid-town theater.
+Special Effects Chief Willis H. O'Brien drew a sketch of Kong breaking loose in the Stadium.

-Special effects genius Willis H. O'Brien, who earlier used stop-motion animation of dinosaur models in The Lost World (1925), had created several dinosaur models for his unfinished production Creation (1931).
-Producer Merian C. Cooper sold the idea for this film to RKO executives in New York by showing them a test sequence using O'Brien's models.
-The executives were stunned, never having seen anything like it, and green-lighted production.
-O'Brien also used many of his "Creation" models in this film, including the T-Rex and the pteranodon (giant flying creature).
+Willis H. O'Brien, who earlier used stop-motion animation of dinosaur models in The Lost World (1925), had created several dinosaur models for his unfinished production, Creation (1931).
+Merian C. Cooper sold the idea for this film to R.K.O. executives in New York City, by showing them a test sequence using O'Brien's models.
+The executives were stunned, never having seen anything like it, and green-lit production.
+O'Brien also used many of his "Creation" models in this film, including the T-Rex and the pteranodon.

 Merian C. Cooper was partially inspired by W. Douglas Burden, who brought the world's first captive Komodo dragons to the Bronx Zoo in 1926.
 Cooper was intrigued how the once mythic, massive predators quickly perished once caged and displayed for the public.

-It took a year after the actors were finished for Willis H. O'Brien to finish the effects work and Merian C. Cooper to get the film put together.
+It took a year after the actors and actresses were finished, for Willis H. O'Brien to finish the effects work, and Merian C. Cooper to get the film put together.
 Between her work on this picture and its release, Fay Wray made four other films.

-In addition to the models of Kong, Willis H. O'Brien had a 20-foot-high head constructed.
+In addition to the models of Kong, Willis H. O'Brien had a twenty foot high head constructed.
 Three men sat inside it operating various levers to change the facial expression.
-Other body parts used in the film were a giant foot, to show Kong trampling people, and a giant hand for close-ups of Ann struggling in his grasp.
+Other body parts used in the film, were a giant foot, to show Kong trampling people, and a giant hand for close-ups of Ann struggling in his grasp.

 Originally, there was supposed to be an overhead shot of Kong falling from the Empire State Building.
 This was accomplished by adding Kong in post-production, falling towards the ground.
 Real footage of the building was used, but when the producers watched the scene they realized that viewers could see through Kong, especially as he passed the darker ledges, so it was cut.
 This clip has made its way into documentaries on the film but, more commonly, can be found in stills of the scene.

 Close-ups of the pilots and gunners of the planes that attack Kong were shot in the studio with mock-up planes.
-The flight commander is director Merian C. Cooper and his observer is producer Ernest B. Schoedsack.
-They decided to play the parts after Cooper said that "we should kill the sonofabitch ourselves".
+The flight commander is Merian C. Cooper, and his observer is Ernest B. Schoedsack.
+They decided to play the parts, after Cooper said that "we should kill the son-of-a-bitch ourselves".